 The goal of the program is twofold — to contribute to the local economy and to create a more cohesive community through the arts, according to Gibson.

-Over $100,000 from the from the Cultural Alliance's annual campaign fund was distributed among the 22 winners, she said.
+More than $100,000 from the Cultural Alliance's annual campaign fund was distributed among the 22 winners, she said.

-Each year, a new panel is selected of individuals who are not affiliated with the Cultural Alliance, and they score each application based on criteria such as artistic quality and strength of management, she said.
+Each year, a new panel of individuals who are not affiliated with the Cultural Alliance is selected, and the panel scores each application based on criteria such as artistic quality and strength of management, Gibson said.

 The 2018 Creative Impact Award winners are:

-- Appell Center for the Performing Arts: "Momix: Opportunity, Connection and Inspiration," workshops with the national touring group Momix that includes the deaf and hearing-impaired community.
+- Appell Center for the Performing Arts: "Momix: Opportunity, Connection and Inspiration," workshops with the national touring group Momix that include the deaf and hearing-impaired community.